shlomo-gangul/foundry-game/src/prisonerDillema.md

    L/S = 2 / 8 = 20/80
    S/L = 8 / 2 = 80 / 20

-4. Create tests for game and factory
+4. Create tests for game and factory (ongoing)

-5. A pool to hold players funds
+5. A pool to hold players funds (not really done)
-6. Validate only 2 users deposit funds to the game
+6. Validate only 2 users deposit funds to the game (done) 7.
-7.